shotgunsoftware/python-api/README.md

 [![Build Status](https://secure.travis-ci.org/shotgunsoftware/python-api.png?branch=master)](http://travis-ci.org/shotgunsoftware/python-api)

+- All tests require the "nose" unit testing tools (http://nose.readthedocs.org), and a "tests/config" file (copy from "tests/example_config").
+- Tests can be run individually like this: `nosetest tests/test_client.py`
-- test_client and tests_unit mock server interaction and do not require a shotgun instance to be available.
+- test_client and tests_unit use mock server interaction and do not require a shotgun instance to be available (no modifacations to tests/config necessary).
 - test_api and test_api_long do require a shotgun instance, with a script key available for the tests.
-These tests rely on a tests/config file, which can be created by renaming example_config and supplying the server and script user values.
+The server and script user values must be supplied in the tests/config file.
 The tests will set up test data on the server based on the data set forth in the config.
 This data will be manipulated by the tests, and should not be used for other purposes.
 - To run all of the tests, use the shell script run-tests.
-This script require nose to be installed.

 ## Changelog